 Given the release of Yosemite for OS X and iOS 8, I’m taking the opportunity to re-examine and revise my writing workflow.
 I write a great deal, not only books and articles for publishers, but blog posts and email.
 I am an Admin for a number of large Websites.
 Two of the Websites include not only site Admin, but Managing Editor tasks, including answering questions from readers and general user support for contributors.
 Both of these Websites involves email either to individuals or to one of several private email lists.
-One of the Websites, Absolute Write, also has a forum.
-Absolute Write is a large, vibrant community for writers and supporting the community requires a fair amount of user / member support, including writing (and answering) FAQs, emails, private email lists, local message systems, and the Absolute Write Website and blog.
+One of the Websites has a forum, a large, vibrant community for writers.
+Supporting that community requires a fair amount of direct member support, including writing (and answering) FAQs, emails, private email lists, local message systems, and the Website and blog.

 And then there are the Websites I admin for various writers, and my own Websites.